rbisdorff/Digraph3/docSphinx/tutorial.rst

      determinateness (%) : 58.33
      most credible action(s) = {'S-HKK': 0.17,'C-HKK': 0.17}

-Notice in Line 14 above that the most credible best choice among the four first-ranked study programs eventually becomes the *Graduate Interpreter* study program at the *Technical High School* in *Köln* supported by a :math:`(0.75 + 1)/2.0 \,=\,87.5\%` (18/24) majority of global criteria significance [24]_.
+Notice in Lines 5 and 27 above that the most credible best choice among the four first-ranked study programs eventually becomes the *Graduate Interpreter* study program at the *Technical High School* in *Köln* supported by a :math:`(0.75 + 1)/2.0 \,=\,87.50\%` (18/24) majority of global criteria significance [24]_.

 In the relation map, shown in :numref:`aliceRelationMap` above, we finally see in the left corner that the *asymmetrical* part of the outranking relation, i.e. the corresponding *strict* outranking relation, is actually *transitive* (see Lines 3-6 in :numref:`transitivePart`).
-We can hence make usage of the :py:meth:`~transitiveDigraphs.TransitiveDigraph.showTransitiveDigraph` method from the :py:class:`transitiveDigraphs.TransitiveDigraph` to illustrate our previous first choice recommendation.
+We can hence make usage of the :py:meth:`~transitiveDigraphs.TransitiveDigraph.showTransitiveDigraph` method from the :py:class:`transitiveDigraphs.TransitiveDigraph` to illustrate our previous first choice recommendations.

 .. code-block:: pycon
    :name: transitivePart